-If the request for proton beam therapy has been determined to be not medically necessary or is considered experimental, investigational or unproven (EIU), please refer to the disease specific guideline for the medically necessary dosing and technique.
+If the request for proton beam therapy has been determined to be not medically necessary, please refer to the disease specific guideline for the medically necessary dosing and technique.

 If the request for proton beam therapy has been determined to be medically necessary, please refer to the disease specific guideline for specific dosing information.